hirsimaki-markus/arduino-PS2-to-USB/development-notes.md

 ## Tools used and different iterations

-The library is built with Arduino IDE excluding some table bases that were generated with Python to create needed translation tables for PS2 scancodes and USB scancodes.
+The library is built with Arduino IDE excluding some table bases that were generated with Python to create needed lookup tables for PS2 scancodes and USB scancodes.
 The very first version of this project was naive polling based test that, after manual parsing, proved Pro Micro indeed can function fast enough to catch all needed data from the keyboard.

 It soon became obvious that the only sensible way to perform the data capture from keyboard was to use interrupts instead of polling.
-After I had finally managed to get the interrupt based system to work, similarities between my solution's and other libraries' source code were striking even thought everything was cleanroom designed to suit my needs. onto
+After I had finally managed to get the interrupt based system to work, similarities between my solution's and other libraries' source code were striking even thought everything was cleanroom designed to suit my needs.

 At this point I also had constructed various versions of the actual cables used and would later settle to use the setup shown here.
 ![](https://raw.githubusercontent.com/hirsimaki-markus/arduino-PS2-to-USB/master/images/ps2-to-pin.png)
 Even thought the PS2 cable actually has more than 4 wires only 4 are used for the protocol; v+, ground, data and clock.